JeremyRand/namecoin.org/docs/bitcoinj-name-lookups/index.md

 2. Make sure that the `JAVA_HOME` environment variable is set.
 On Jeremy's Windows 10 VM, he had to manually set it to `C:\Program Files\Java\jdk1.8.0_101`.
 3. Install Maven.
 Note that Maven's official download site uses non-TLS downloads (insecure), MD5 checksums (insecure), and 1024-bit DSA signing keys (insecure).
 If you enjoy being MITM-attacked and installing malware, you can use the [Maven download page](https://maven.apache.org/download.cgi) and the [Maven install page](https://maven.apache.org/install.html).

-For those of you who *don't* enjoy installing malware, we're looking at what options are available, e.g. cross-compiling from GNU/Linux.
+For those of you who *don't* enjoy installing malware, we suggest building from source on GNU/Linux and copying the binary to Windows.

 ### OS X

 No idea.
 If anyone can contribute instructions for OS X, let us know.

 ## Build instructions

+(This is only if you want to build from source.)

 There are 2 different branches available.
 A partially-stable branch uses Dogecoin's upstream version of libdohj.
 A bleeding-edge branch uses a modified fork of libdohj that is not yet upstreamed.
 Neither branch should be considered stable, since they are both using a modified fork of bitcoinj-addons that is not yet upstreamed.
 Test reports against the bleeding-edge branch are likely to be more useful.  **Trying to install both branches on the same machine is likely to cause problems unless the Gradle caches are entirely cleared when switching between them.**